 WOW™ Competition Terms and Conditions

 Please make sure you carefully read and understand all terms and conditions of the World of WearableArt Awards before entering the competition.
-If you have any questions please email Kat Sprowell, Competition & Business Affairs Manager.
+If you have any questions please email Kat Sprowell, Head of Competition & Business Affairs.

 This section sets out the terms and conditions of entry for the World of WearableArt™ Awards (also known as the WOW™ Awards) held by World of WearableArt™ Limited (“WOW™”).
 Please read these terms and conditions carefully as each designer will be required to accept them in full before their entry will be accepted by WOW™.